The Project will present a number of benefits, including:

 APA has developed a project information sheet that introduces the Western Outer Ring Main project, as well as a more detailed brochure that introduces APA and provides a range of relevant information for landowners and other stakeholders.

-A map of the preliminary pipeline alignment can be found at the following link.
+You can download and read a map of the preliminary pipeline alignment.
 More detailed maps will be made available following initial consultation with landholders.

 The preliminary pipeline alignment has sought to minimise impacts on individual properties by following existing pipeline easements, as well as the proposed Outer Metropolitan Ring transportation corridor that has previously been identified for reservation by VicRoads / Department of Transport.